In this article:

 While forbearance can give you some temporary relief, it's not the same as forgiveness: Forbearance requires you to make up the payments you missed once the forbearance period ends.

-The Coronavirus Aid, Relief and Economic Security (CARES) Act allows homeowners with a federally backed mortgage to request forbearance for up to a year due to financial hardship.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act allows homeowners with a federally backed mortgage to request forbearance for up to 18 months of total forbearance due to financial hardship.

 The law applies to loans backed by Fannie Mae, Freddie Mac, the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA) and U.S. Department of Veterans Affairs (VA).